 In the case where the faculty member was already appointed to a permanent administrative position before filling an interim position and is returning to a teaching position, the above calculations shall be based on the permanent administrative position and not the interim salary.

 VII.
-Change of Status and Termination
+Changes of Status and Terminations

 A. The President is authorized to approve changes of status (i.e., transfers, promotions, demotions, or other changes in duties or responsibilities) of personnel within the scope of the delegation provided for in Section III, provided that when a change of status would cause the employee to be within the scope of positions subject to approval of the Board, the change of status will be subject to the Board’s approval.